IIITLucknowSWEngg/CSAICSABTeam010/test.md

 # Feature: Checkout Process

-## Scenario: User checks out successfully
+## Scenario: Decathlon user checks out successfully

 ### Given:
-The user has added products to their cart.
+The Decathlon user has added products to their cart.

 ### When:
-The user navigates to the checkout page and enters valid payment information.
+The Decathlon user navigates to the checkout page and enters valid payment information.

 ### Then:
-The user should see an order summary.
+The Decathlon user should see an order summary.
-The user should receive an order confirmation.
+The Decathlon user should receive an order confirmation.

 ## Checkout.js Code: